6 Places to Watch Tango in Buenos Aires (and Learn From the Pros)

 Above Café Tortoni, it’s possible to take evening tango lessons at the Academia Nacional de Tango.
 Or, if you want to dance like you’re Barack Obama on a state visit in 2015, just head to the Academia de Tango Mora Godoy for your lesson.

-Tip: In summer—that’s December to February in Argentina—the capital promotes tango by giving free classes in locations across the city.
+Tip: If you’re looking for free tango lessons in Buenos Aires, plan your visit during the summer—that’s December to February in Argentina—when free classes are given in locations across the city.

 How to Dance the Tango